top of page

 Hearing is one of the most critical senses in a child’s early development, directly influencing speech, language, and social skills.
 Detecting hearing issues as early as possible can make a profound difference in a child’s growth and communication abilities.
 One of the most effective methods for evaluating hearing in infants and toddlers is Visual Reinforcement Audiometry (VRA).

-In this blog, we’ll explain what VRA is, how it works, and why modern VRA systems like Flex VRA are transforming pediatric audiology.
+In this post, we’ll explain what VRA is, how it works, and why modern VRA systems like Flex VRA are transforming pediatric audiology.

 Understanding Visual Reinforcement Audiometry